gagebenne/pydexcom/README.md

 <details>
 <summary>What do I need to get started?</a></summary>
 <br/>
-If you are currently on the Dexcom GCM system, all you need is the appropriate mobile app with the Dexcom Share service enabled.
+If you are currently on the Dexcom CGM system, all you need is the appropriate mobile app with the Dexcom Share service enabled.
 </details>
 <details>
 <summary>Where is this package being used?</a></summary>